ibelab/tatiana-android-app/README.md

 Options for market valuation are manually selected from the list.
 The bot shortens the selected list of options in accordance with the specified evaluation parameters.
 The list of options for trading is selected from the list of options for evaluating the market in accordance with active strategies.
 Base asset quotes, market valuation options and active strategies.
-Evaluation parameters and strategy parameters are set in the ce
+Evaluation parameters and strategy parameters are set in the central